nielsenjared/nielsenjared.github.io/content/blog/big-o-notation/index.md

 ![](./jarednielsen-big-o.png)

 Is there a computer science topic more terrifying than Big O notation?
 Don’t let the name scare you, Big O notation is not a big deal.
 It’s very easy to understand and you don’t need to be a math whiz to do so.
-In this tutorial, you'll learn the fundamentals of Big O notation, as well as constant and linear time complexity with examples in JavaScript.
+In this tutorial, you'll learn the fundamentals of Big O notation, beginning with constant and linear time complexity with examples in JavaScript.

 _Note: Amazon links are affiliate._